 What category of a lender will fund a mixed use property and at what interest also depends on the size and value of the property.
 Banks are attracted to values at least mid-million dollars plus.

 Each property and applicant are evaluated individually, before the lender determines the mortgage amount they will lend on a particular property.

 Even though these properties are mixed use by definition, they are considered commercial as well.
 A commercial mortgage application requires more scrutiny and review than a residential mortgage application.

 This leads to the second challenge and that’s the time it takes to get the mortgage in place.

 On average, funding takes 30 to 60 days to put in place.
 Potentially, it can take longer depending on lender requirements and the amount of verifications needed in the form of appraisals, accountant prepared financial statements, and environmental assessments.

-So, make sure you allow yourself plenty of time to work through the process.
+So, make sure you allow yourself plenty of time to work

 One option to get a mixed use funding done faster is using a private lenders.
 Depending on the property, a private mortgage lending source will have fewer requirements so the application process can be significantly reduced.

 Due to the fact that institutional rates for this type of use are higher than for residential, the rates from private lenders can be fairly close to conventional banking alternatives.